dabblewriter/tab-election/README.md

 Provides leadership election in the browser across tabs *and* workers using BroadcastChannel.
 It works in modern browsers.
 Use a (polyfill)[https://www.npmjs.com/package/broadcastchannel-polyfill] if you need to support older browsers.

-It has been optimized so tabs will resolve leadership very quickly, in about 50ms, avoiding a delay in database or server connections and app startup time.
+It has been optimized so tabs will resolve leadership very quickly, in about 50ms, minimizing a delay in database or server connections and app startup time.
 After that, when the existing leader is closed, it will take another 50ms to elect a new leader.
 The exception is when a tab crashes when it may take a second or two.

 ## Install